Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Simulation studies

 where $\mathbb{E}\lbrack\vartheta_j \mid \mathbf{y}^{(r)}\rbrack$ and $\operatorname{CI}_{95\%}\lbrack \vartheta_j \mid \mathbf{y}^{(r)}\rbrack$ are the posterior mean and $95\%$ credible interval, respectively, for the $\vartheta_j$ parameter on the $r$-th replicate.

-Figure \ref{fig:frame_ess_bias_cp_zanidm_N_200} shows the results for $N = 200$ across the various sample sizes.
+\autoref{fig:frame_ess_bias_cp_zanidm_N_200} shows the results for $N = 200$ across the various sample sizes.
 Panel A displays box-plots of the ESS ratios for $\bm{\alpha}$ and $\bm{\zeta}$.
-It is evident that, across all approaches incorporating Gibbs updates for $z_{ij}$ and $\lambda_{ij}$, the ESS ratios are consistently higher, with the exception of the MH-RW method when the sample size is $50$.
+It is evident that the approaches which incorporate Gibbs updates for $z_{ij}$ and $\lambda_{ij}$ have consistently higher ESS ratios than \texttt{ZIDM}, with the exception of the MH-RW method when the sample size is $50$.
 This provides strong evidence that our proposal enhances efficiency.
 Panels B and C present the bias, $\operatorname{Bias}(\bm{\vartheta})$, and the $95\%$ coverage probability, $\operatorname{CP}_{95\%}(\bm{\vartheta})$, respectively.
 The results show that \texttt{ZIDM} exhibits the highest bias and lowest coverage for both parameters.
 While the DA-PTN approach achieves the lowest bias, it is accompanied by a notably large coverage probability.
 In contrast, the MH-RW and SS methods display intermediate bias levels and coverage probabilities close to the nominal value.

 The results with lower ($N=50$) and higher ($N=500$) numbers of trials are omitted for brevity.
-The conclusions about the performance of each inference scheme across all three metics are broadly in line with those drawn from Figure \ref{fig:frame_ess_bias_cp_zanidm_N_200}.
+The conclusions about the performance of each inference scheme across all three metrics are broadly in line with those drawn from \autoref{fig:frame_ess_bias_cp_zanidm_N_200}.
 As $N$ varies, only the magnitude of the bias changes; the other metrics are stable and the relative rankings of each approach are unchanged.